alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/open-programme.md

 #Request a place

 All foundation day participants will be invited to book their places on the open programme.
-If you have not completed this, but are very familiar with digital in government and wish to book straight onto the open programme, please contact the Skills Team for an invitation: [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)
+If you have not completed this, but are very familiar with digital in government and wish to book straight onto the open programme, please contact the Skills Team for an invitation: [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk).

-Please note that the 3 days outlined above have recently been reviewed and the content is now convered across 2 days.
-To find out about dates and for advise about which days will best suit your needs, please contact [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk)
+Please note that the 3 days outlined above have recently been reviewed and the content is now covered across 2 days.
+To find out about dates and for advice about which days will best suit your needs, please contact [digital.academy@dwp.gsi.gov.uk](mailto:digital.academy@dwp.gsi.gov.uk).